CCargo

 Results

-With the product specifications complete, API testing underway, and potential development partners waiting impatiently for word of progress, CCargo was approved to start hardware development and launch a website.
-Regrettably, the entrepreneur of CCargo faced unforeseen challenges soon after unrelated to the project, which required pausing development.
+With the product specifications complete, API testing underway, and potential development partners waiting for word of progress, CCargo was approved to finish hardware development and launch a website.
+Regrettably, the entrepreneur of CCargo faced unforeseen legal challenges unrelated to the project, which required pausing development.

 Lessons